Skip to content

 If a homeworker’s landline is being used for work calls then costs need to be reimbursed.
 Itemized bills should help to make sure that business and personal calls are kept apart.

-If remote working is for an extended period, employers can consider the option of setting up a designated phone and broadband connection to keep costs completely separate.
+If remote working is for an extended period, employers can consider setting up a designated phone and broadband connection to keep costs completely separate.

 Broadband